 The NUK Learner Cup comes in 5- or 10-ounce sizes and features removable handles for your growing baby.

 It’s appropriate for babies 6 months old or over, and it’s made from BPA-free plastic.
 The cup has a soft silicone spout that has a special vent to prevent baby from swallowing too much air.

 Parents share that this cup is easy to handwash and that the travel piece that comes with the cup prevents leaks when it’s tossed in a diaper bag.
 Others say their babies had trouble getting milk out of the cup, even when sucking very hard.

-The ZoLi BOT straw sippy cup is suitable for babies 9 months or older.
-It features a weighted straw so your little one can get liquid no matter how the cup is oriented.
+The ZoLi BOT Straw Sippy Cup is suitable for babies 9 months old or over.
+It features a weighted straw, so your little one can get liquid no matter how the cup is oriented.

 The Munchkin Miracle 360 Trainer Cup is an affordable option.
-The unique spout-less construction allows babies 6 months and older to simulate drinking from an open cup without the spills.
+The unique spoutless construction allows babies 6 months old and over to simulate drinking from an open cup without the spills.